Child Protection and Safeguarding Policy

 6.0 Children with special educational needs and disabilities

 Children with special educational needs (SEN) and disabilities can face additional safeguarding challenges.
-Additional barriers can exist when recognising abuse and neglect in this group of children, which can include:
+Additional barriers can exist when recognising abuse., neglect and exploitation in this group of children, which can include:

 • Communication barriers and difficulties in overcoming these barriers.